wolfoxonly/dake/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [DealtokenTalk](https://Dealtokentalk.org/) forums, in the [Development & Technical Discussion board](https://Dealtokentalk.org/index.php?board=6.0).
+* Discuss on the [DakeCoinTalk](https://DakeCointalk.org/) forums, in the [Development & Technical Discussion board](https://DakeCointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #Dealtoken-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=Dealtoken-core-dev).
+* Discuss project-specific development on #DakeCoin-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=DakeCoin-core-dev).
-* Discuss general Dealtoken development on #Dealtoken-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=Dealtoken-dev).
+* Discuss general DakeCoin development on #DakeCoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=DakeCoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)